 I knew I would be able to meet my goal with this approach, but it just felt like a bit too much work studying and learning all things RDS to get a simple RDP connection published.

 For now, I discarded this option, but kept it as a final, ultimate escape solution should everything else fail.
-Always good to have one or two get out of jail free-cards.
+Always good to have one or two get out of jail free cards.

 Use Azure Security Center’s new Just-In-Time Virtual Machine Access capability.
 Moving on to something much more modern.
 I was enticed and simply overjoyed when I realized there’s an exact solution for my exact need.
 It also looks cool.

 How it works is that users request for RDP access, and depending on certain factors, Azure Security Center’s JIT capability grants access by reconfiguring the Network Security Group accordingly.
-In a way, it’s automated access control list for RDP access.
+In a way, it’s an automated access control list for RDP access.
 Very clever.
 You can see it in action here.

 Sadly, it will also cost you extra.
-I shouldn’t be complaining about cost, but it also means there’s something I need to sell – and I typically prefer building solutions than selling solutions that I then need to build.
+I shouldn’t be complaining about the cost, but it also means there’s something I need to sell – and I typically prefer building solutions than selling solutions that I then need to build.
 Essentially, you’ll need the Standard tier of Azure Security Center, which you can allocate per resource group or per subscription.

-As I’m writing this in early February, 2019 the cost is around 13 €/VM/month, which includes 500 MB of data.
+As I’m writing this in early February 2019 the cost is around 13 €/VM/month, which includes 500 MB of data.
 Additional data is 1.94 €/GB.
-The data is for analytics, not for RDP traffic so in essence the cost is around 13 € for each VM within a given resource group.
+The data is for analytics, not for RDP traffic so in essence, the cost is around 13 € for each VM within a given resource group.
 While not inherently much, it still adds up to hundreds of euro each year for RDP access.